 Determine Eligibility & Income Guidelines

-Who is eligible for the child care program?
+Who is Eligible for the Child Care Program?

-There are five major eligibility requirements:
+These are the eligibility requirements:

 - Citizenship must be verified for each child that needs care

-- Your gross monthly household income for your family size must be equal or less than 300% of the Federal Poverty Level (FPL) to maintain your eligibility for service.
+- Your gross monthly household income for your family size must be equal to or less than 300% of the FPL to maintain your eligibility for service.

 Gross monthly household income means your total income before taxes.
 That includes your paycheck, child support, cash assistance, social security, disability, etc.

-What is 130% or 300% of the federal poverty level?
+What is 142%, 150% or 300% of the Federal Poverty Level?

-|Family Size||130% Federal Poverty Level
+|Family Size||142% Federal Poverty Level

 |300% Federal Poverty Level

-Note: The effective date of this income guidelines chart is Oct 1, 2016.
+Note: The effective date of this income guidelines chart is September 27, 2022.